 For more information on this topic.

-About Me: I am Amanda Cook, a Usability Consultant at First Technology Digital, My primary focus at FD is conceiving innovative and usable application solutions.
+About Me: I am Amanda Cook, a Usability Consultant at First Technology Digital - Innovation & IoT, My primary focus at FD is conceiving innovative and usable application solutions.
 I work on connecting the customers and the development teams, ensuring the that the solutions delivered are usable, accessible and user-centric.